FelixLutze/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
 Choose the Grid Size and a colour to start painting your Masterpiece.

-Written in HTML and CSS.
+Written in HTML, CSS and JavaScript.

 ## Getting Started